tokenring-ai/kalshi/README.md

 const orderbook = await kalshi.getOrderbook("KXHIGHNY-25JAN01-T70");
 ```

-## Providers
+## Provider Documentation

 ### KalshiService Provider

-The `KalshiService` is a TokenRingService that can be required by agents using the `requireServiceByType` method.
+The `KalshiService` is a `TokenRingService` that can be required by agents using the `requireServiceByType` method.

 **Provider Type:**
 ```typescript